 The M.A.
 Clinical Psychology and Psychotherapy program according to the recent law reform will begin in the Winter 2021/2022 semester at IPU, the Bachelor Program one year earlier in Winter 2020/2021 semester.
 You are welcome to apply to this program if you have earned a bachelor’s degree according to the guidelines of the new law.
 Beginning the new master's program from other non-psychology bachelors programs will not be possible.
 The pre-reform regulations apply to all students who began their studies before September 2020.
 They have the possibility to complete the established M.A.
 Psychology degree with a clinical focus, which will continue to be offered for the time being.
 The admissions requirements can be found on the program's webpage and will remain unaltered.
 Graduates of the master's program will have the ability to complete the training to become a psychological psychotherapist according to the previous law until 2032 (in exceptional cases, until 2035).

 On this page we will provide information regarding open questions and the current state of the law reform.
 In order to best prepare you for the upcoming changes, we have put together three examples that represent situations, in which you may currently find yourself.
 Whether you are currently a bachelor student or graduate in the field of psychology, a psychology master student, or even a bachelor student in a course with psychological elements: Here you can read what things you need to consider for your individual case.
 In addition, we will answer your questions and continually update the answers.
 Please use the form below in order to add new questions.
 We will do our best to answer promptly.

 Information for all those interested in studying in English: The master's program according to the law reform will only be offered in German.
-If you are interested in our English-language master's program, please visit psychology-berlin.com.
-There you will find an online form to contact the International Office and ask questions.
+If you are interested in our English-language master's program, please visit the program page.
+There you will find the contact details of the Studies and Teaching Office.